Refeed Day: Boost Your Metabolism & Burn More Fat

 1. Boost Metabolism

 More significantly, it responds by getting rid of muscle and holding on to fat in order to conserve energy1.
-This is the exact opposite of what we want to accomplish when dieting!

 In contrast, when you increase your calorie intake, your body thinks food is plentiful and has no need to conserve energy.
 As a result, your metabolism stays high and you continue burning fat.